biosustain/dsp_bulk-sangerseq/README.md

 The installation instructions are specifically for users of WSL (Windows Subsystems for Linux).

 #### Install Ubuntu via WSL on Windows machine
 Open PowerShell by right-clicking on the icon and select "Run as administrator".
-To install WSL on your machine, use the folloowing command:
+To install WSL on your machine, use the following command:
 ```
 wsl --install
 ```
 For further details, please refer to these [instructions](https://learn.microsoft.com/en-gb/windows/wsl/install).
 The default Linux distribution installed is Ubuntu.
-Please keep that and don't change the distribution.
+Please keep that and do not change the distribution.
 To open the Ubuntu terminal, right-click on the PowerShell icon and select "Ubuntu 22.04.5 LTS".

 #### Update package manager